Mongolian Stock Exchange: Primary and Secondary market

 Government bonds, rather than stocks, came to be the Mongolian Stock Exchange's biggest business as soon as they began being auctioned through the exchange in November 2000; previously, they had been sold directly to banks.
 The following year, the Barilga Corporation, a construction company, became the first to sell corporate bonds through the MSE, with a US$4.4 million issue.
 In 2004, bond trading accounted for 96% of total securities turnover on the exchange.
 By that same year, the stock market had recovered somewhat as well, but retail investors remained suspicious of trading due to volatility and lack of transparency; MSE officials estimated that 80% of listed companies were majority-owned by private individuals.
+On the other hand, the first IPO was launched in 2005 when “Mongol Shiltgeen” LLC went public by issuing 1 million shares offered to the public and registered at the Mongolian Stock Exchange.
 By February 2007, trading hours had expanded to one hour on each weekday.
 Weekly stock turnover at 7 September 2007 was 1.8 million shares valued at MNT1.7 billion, while 50,000 government bonds traded for a total consideration of MNT4.8 billion.
 Furthermore, the number of registered shareholders bounced back to 483,100, three-and-a-half times the figure a decade earlier, and nearly half the peak number seen in 1995 after privatisations had completed.
 Total market capitalisation as of September 2006 was MNT97 billion (US$83 million).

 Although the Mongolian Stock Exchange used to be the world's smallest stock exchange by market capitalisation in 2006, it has become the world's best performing stock market in 2010.
 It was the second best performing stock market in 2011.
-Its market capitalization quadrupled to $2 billion in end of 2011 from 2008 and is speculated that it can get to $45 billion in five years.
+Its market capitalization quadrupled to $2 billion in end of 2011 from 2008.

+The Securities Market Law was approved on 24 May 2013 by the Parliament.
+Following the law's passage, MNT500.0 million worth of corporate debt securities were publicly offered through the Mongolian Stock Exchange between 2013 and 2015.

+On 13 October 2015, Mongolian Stock Exchange became a self-regulatory organization in accordance with the meeting of the Financial Regulatory Commission.
+Having the status of a self-regulatory organization, the Mongolian Stock Exchange is able to regulate its member securities companies and listed Joint Stock Companies by integrated standards and fine companies that fail to meet regulatory requirements.